javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 ## Deleting from store

-The `delete` method looks up values to delete by a query, just like `getAll`.
+The `delete` method looks up values to delete by a query, the call format is similar to `getAll`:

 - **`delete(query)`** -- delete matching values by query.